adhd and hormones

 Menopause, Memory, and ADHD

-With menopause, estrogen declines and some women notice increased anxiety, reduced concentration, and word-finding difficulties.
-Explore targeted strategies in
+With menopause, estrogen declines by about 65%, and some women notice increased anxiety, reduced concentration, and word-finding difficulties.
+The good news: symptoms often stabilize once hormones level out post-menopause.

 ADHD and menopause and deeper cognitive guidance in